How to Grow Delphiniums

 Delphiniums at a glance

-Delphinium, common name larkspur, is a hardy herbaceous perennial.
-This means delphiniums are tolerant of our winters, H5 hardy, (explanation of frost hardy) and in late autumn the plants die back completely to bare earth and re grow each spring.
+Delphinium, common name larkspur, is a summer flowering, hardy herbaceous perennial.
+Delphiniums are tolerant of our winters, H5 hardy, (explanation of frost hardy) and in late autumn the plants die back completely to bare earth and re grow each spring.

 Delphiniums are an impressive border plant with tall spires of flowers which bloom in mid-summer.
 I grow them; I love them, but they are hard work and definitely a red wheelbarrow plant.
 When growing Delphiniums, there are two areas which need particular attention slugs and support.

 Delphiniums grow best in moist, fertile soil in a sheltered spot away from winds.
 Delphiniums fare best in summers which are cooler, hot dry summers are not ideal, which can exacerbate their tendency towards powdery mildew.
-Although Delphiniums need sun, they are best not planted in garden hot spot for which reason planting in an area which gets morning sun is ideal.
+Although Delphiniums need sun, they are best not planted in hot spot, morning sun is ideal.

-Adding plenty of organic matter or compost worked into the planting area will help to hold in moisture and also a mulch to retain moisture.
+Adding plenty of organic matter into the planting area will help to hold in moisture, as will a mulch.
 Plant delphiniums level with the existing soil, i.e. not too deep.
-Delphiniums have hollow stems which support the heavy flower heads, and these stems are prone to snapping if there are gusty winds and rain.
+Delphiniums have hollow stems which support the heavy flower heads.
+These stems are prone to snapping if there are gusty winds and rain.
 In good growing conditions and summer weather, Delphiniums can look just fabulous.

 After flowering, it is best to dead head the flower spike, and further smaller flower shoots should appear.
-Bees are attracted to Delphiniums drawn in part by their lovely strong blue, as bees do love blue flowers.
+Delphiniums attract bees, partly because of their lovely, strong blue color; bees love blue flowers.
 Delphiniums are a red wheelbarrow plant as they need attention in terms of slug protection, staking and, if time allows, feeding, as detailed below.
-If Delphiniums are not your first choice to plant, check out summer flowering plants, scented plants, and climbing plants for more ideas on what to plant in the garden.
+If Delphiniums are not your first choice to plant, check out summer flowering plantsscented plants, and climbing plants for more ideas on what to plant in the garden.

 Delphiniums Slugs and Staking